 Product: Big Commission BluePrint

 This is five video modules outlining how to funnel people into an email list with paid traffic.
 There is some good information in the videos to do with email marketing but the training is limited, available elsewhere for free and he recommends some very average products in my opinion.

-Right from the get go you are hit with your typical income claims that can’t be substantiated and outright lies about how there’s only 1 spot left.
+Right from the get go you are hit with your typical income claims that can’t be substantiated and nonsense about how there’s only 1 spot left.
 I bought the product and surprise, it still says one spot left on the sales page.

 The other thing I found was that there was a lot of broken images and one of the main videos was not even working..?
-This was actually the case in the members area as well which indicates to me this site dos not get updated very much, if at all.
+This was actually the case in the members area as well which indicates to me this site does not get updated very much, if at all.

 In fact judging by a few things I don’t think it has been updated since 2014 when it was made.